alemart/surgescript/docs/tutorials/testing.md

 Testing your scripts
 ====================

-There are two main ways of testing your scripts: using the Open Surge Engine or the [standalone version](https://github.com/alemart/surgescript) of SurgeScript (i.e., the version without the game engine).
+There are two main ways to test your scripts: using the Open Surge Engine or the [standalone version](https://github.com/alemart/surgescript) of SurgeScript (i.e., the version without the game engine).

 Testing on Open Surge
 ---------------------